geoff-m/worker-pool/README.md

  - 3 nontrivial tasks, and
  - a pool that can only do 2 things at once

-Execution of the above code is deterministic, but it could proceed like this:
+Execution of the above code is nondeterministic, but it could proceed like this:
 1. The main thread creates a pool with 2 worker threads and up to 2 extra threads.
 2. The main thread adds a task `outer` to the pool and waits for its completion.
 3. Worker 1 begins Task `outer`.